 Inorganic contaminants, such as salts and metals, may be naturally occurring, while others may result from urban stormwater runoff, industrial or domestic wastewater discharge, oil and gas production, mining or farming.
 Arsenic, for example, is a naturally occurring mineral, but is known to cause cancer in humans when it exists in high concentration levels.
-Of the 25 contaminants we tested for, only 3 were detected in our drinking water... all at levels below the MCL.
+Of the 25 contaminants we tested for, only 3 were detected in our drinking water... all at levels below the MCL:

 Contaminant: System: Groveton (G), Lost Nation Violation?
-Unit of Measurement: Level Detected / Range of Detection: MCLG: MCL: Likely Source of Contamination: Or both (B) Nitrate В N mg/l Groveton: 0.6 Lost Nation: <0.5 10 10 Erosion of natural deposits, runoff from fertilizer use, leaching from sewage or septic tanks Radium В N pCi/l Groveton: 0.2+0.8 Lost Nation: 0.0+0.7 5 Erosion of natural deposits, runoff from fertilizer use, leaching from sewage / septic tanks
+Unit of Measurement: Level Detected / Range of Detection: MCLG: MCL: Likely Source of Contamination: Nitrate В N mg/l Groveton: 1.2 Lost Nation: <0.5 10 10 Erosion of natural deposits, runoff from fertilizer use, leaching from sewage or septic tanks Radium В N pCi/l Groveton: 0.1+/-0.5 Lost Nation: 0.0+0.7 5 Erosion of natural deposits, runoff from fertilizer use, leaching from sewage / septic tanks

-LEAD AND COPPER TEST RULING: 2014
+LEAD AND COPPER TEST RULING: 2015